After completing these set up steps, we'll be ready to start developing with the UMA system locally.

 If everything was setup correctly, we should be able to run automated tests from

-protocol/core.
-In a separate terminal, run the following commands from the
+protocol/packages/core.
+In a separate terminal, run the following commands:

 These tests will take a while to finish, but if set up correctly, all tests should pass (with the possible exception of a few that depend on the Intrinio API).